reiner-dolp/elm-cache/README.md

-Only use this if the lifetime of data is hard to judge and temporal in nature, e.g. the next request is triggered by user interactions and a more recent request is more likely to occurr again.
+Only use this if the lifetime of data is hard to judge and temporal in nature, e.g. the next request is triggered by user interactions and a more recent request is more likely to occur again.
 This is for example the case if a user navigates through pages of your Elm application and uses the back button.

-To speed up initial page loads, you can also do predictive page loading by executing requests for possible next pages and inserting them into the cache.
+To speed up initial page loads, you can also do predictive/speculative page loading by executing requests for possible next pages and inserting them into the cache.

---
-**NOTE**: alpha release.
+> **NOTE**: alpha release.
 Not in the Elm package manager yet.
---

 ```elm
 -- PSEUDOCODE FOR USAGE